andrewcbuensalida/formik-yup-form/README.md

 ////////////////////////////////////////////
-there wont be a merge conflict as long as the change is two lines away, aka not neigboring line aka not adjacent line.
+there wont be a merge conflict as long as the change is two lines away, aka not neigboring line aka not adjacent line. even if it gets shifted down, there wont be a conflict.

 /////////////////////////////